takingtimetolook/takingtimetolook.github.io/content/posts/redwood-trees-and-woodpeckers.md

 comment : false
 ---

 This was at the Henry Cowell Redwoods State Park.
-The highlights of this trip were the magnificent trees and the woodpeckers
+The highlights of this trip were the magnificent trees and the woodpeckers.

 {{< instagram DXFyQRbj0tk >}}
 {{< instagram DXFyo89D-6b >}}